Don Stallings

-Alva Donald Stallings (born November 18, 1938) is an American former professional football defensive lineman in the National Football League (NFL) for the Washington Redskins.
-He played college football at the University of North Carolina and was selected in the fifth round of the 1960 NFL draft.
+Alva Donald Stallings (November 18, 1938 – June 9, 2026) was an American professional football player who was a defensive lineman for the Washington Redskins of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected in the fifth round of the 1960 NFL draft.

+Stallings died in Rocky Mount, North Carolina, on June 9, 2026, at the age of 87.